joe-rodgers/joe-rodgers.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
-header:
-  image: /assets/grilling.jpg
-  caption: "Me and my beautiful PK Classic"
 ---

 I am passionate about Bitcoin and its developments worldwide, particularly from a monetary policy and libertarian perspective.
 I strongly believe in education and onboarding via content curation and I enjoy the creative process of doing so.

-You should definitely check out my Bitcoin project, [**WORDS**](https://bitcoinwords.github.io/) which is a monthly journal.
+You should definitely check out my Bitcoin project, [**WORDS**](https://bitcoinwords.github.io/) which is a monthly journal about Bitcoin.

 [**WORDS** on Twitter](https://twitter.com/_bitcoinwords){: .btn .btn--primary}